 Choosing your car insurance is an important decision.
 The cover you buy protects you, your vehicle, other road users and their property, and even the property owned by neighbours of the roads or other public spaces where you are using your car.

-Even if you were to compare any of the logbook loans online, you are required to have and also maintain insurance on your vehicle throughout the loan.
+Even if you were to compare logbook loans online, you are required to have and also maintain insurance on your vehicle throughout the loan.

 The problem is that there are so many different choices to make, you may find the selection almost overwhelming.
 So, here are a few suggestions about choosing the most suitable car insurance for you.

 You are likely to make comparisons before buying any goods or services – and car insurance is no different.